eliasYFGM/Luna2/README.md

 ## Compilation

 ### Linux
 This is the default target.
 You need to install Code::Blocks and Allegro 5 development packages in order to compile and build.
-You can use MinGW32 or MinGW-w64 to target Windows.
+You can use MinGW32 or MinGW-w64 to target Windows too.

 ### Windows
 Be sure to have Code::Blocks installed and change the linker options to fit your current configuration.
 You will need to build Allegro 5 yourself with CMAKE if you don't have the binaries that correspond with your GCC version.